-Note that there is not a one-to-one correspondence between events reported by the Clinical Site Monitor and those to be reported through the IMPAACT protocol deviation reporting system.
+Note that there is not a one-to-one correspondence between events reported by the Clinical Site Monitor and those to be reported through the protocol deviation reporting system.
 The Clinical Site Monitor may report protocol non-adherence events and violations that encompass every infraction of the protocol.
 For example, if a blood specimen is drawn for ALT, but is not processed by the laboratory, it is a non-adherence event according to the Clinical Site Monitor.
-This would not be a reportable/major protocol deviation because it is one missed collection and does not represent a systemic issue that would affect study data.
-If, however, an ALT is to be drawn at each participant visit and is not being done at all, this would be a reportable/major protocol deviation.
+This would not be a reportable protocol deviation because it is one missed collection and does not represent a systemic issue that would affect study data.
+If, however, an ALT is to be drawn at each participant visit and is not being done at all, this would be a reportable protocol deviation.

-Section 12.5.3 describes procedures for reportable/major protocol deviations, including critical protocol deviations.
+Section 12.5.3 describes procedures for reportable protocol deviations.

-12.5.3 Procedures for Reportable/Major Protocol Deviations
+12.5.3 Procedures for Reportable Protocol Deviations